 Background and Expertise:

-Dr. Elizabeth Helzner is an Associate Professor in the Department of Epidemiology and Biostatistics.
+Dr. Elizabeth Helzner is an Associate Professor and Interim Chair in the Department of Epidemiology and Biostatistics.
 She received a PhD in Epidemiology from the University of Pittsburgh, and subsequently held postdoctoral fellowships in Aging Epidemiology at the University of Pittsburgh, and in Neuroepidemiology at Columbia University’s Gertrude Sergievsky Center.